YeonguChoe/CPSC-421/Complexity theory/Time complexity.md

 * All the langauges when studying complexity theory is decidible language.

+# Model dependence
+* Computability theory: computational model choice does not matter.
+(Model independent)
+* Complexity theory: result changes due to choice of computational model.
+(Model dependent); We use 1 tape turing machine as basic computational model for complexity.
 # Worst-case complexity
 * Number of steps needed to decide a language(set of input strings of the same length $n$)
 * The upperbound of the number of steps needed is called worst-case complexity.